 Ten countries in Asia-Pacific improved in 2021, compared to two that deteriorated, resulting in the impact of terrorism falling in the region for the third consecutive year.
 Seven countries showed no change in score last year.
-Myanmar and Indonesia were the only countries in the region to record a deterioration in the impact of terrorism over the past year.
-Fifteen terrorist groups were active in the region in 2021, with Myanmar's anti-junta resistance taking responsibility for 396 attacks, 47 per cent of all attacks.
-Despite this, 40 per cent of attacks were not claimed by any named terrorist group.

-For the first year since 2015, the Philippines was not the most affected country and was replaced by Myanmar as the country with the highest number of deaths as a result of terrorism.
-Myanmar recorded 521 deaths from terrorist attacks in 2021, with an increase in both deaths and incidents when compared with the year prior.
 The number of deaths in the Philippines fell for the second consecutive year, from 97 deaths in 2020 to 53 deaths in 2021.
 Overall, the Philippines has had the highest death rate over the last decade, recording over 1,000 of the 3,250 terrorism deaths in the region.